© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 300m south west of Harptree Lodge is a scheduled monument protected by Historic England under reference 1010287.
 View the official record →

-Bowl barrow 300m south west of Harptree Lodge is a Bronze Age burial monument located in Somerset.
+Bowl barrow 300m south west of Harptree Lodge is a Bronze Age burial mound located in the parish of Blagdon, Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010287.

 Bowl barrow 300m south west of Harptree Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010287.